 Photos Courtesy of Olha Shapovalenko

 Life can be a dizzying maze of experiences, and you are not meant to handle all of its twists and turns alone.
-F&M has a variety of services available for those who need support, but a particularly stellar resource is the Peer Health Educators.
+F&M has a variety of medical services available for those who need support, but a particularly stellar resource is the Peer Health Educators.
 Facilitated by Sam Thiry, F&M’s Director of Care Coordination and Violence Prevention, Peer Health Educators are a group of four F&M students who utilize their specific skill sets to provide resources and educate community members to make the most informed decisions for their health and wellness.
+Sexually-active individuals are advised to schedule a regular STD check up.

 Among this highly involved and passionate group of educators I got to talk to this past week is Dominique Arambula, a junior Anthropology major from Los Angeles.
 She also serves as the Public Relations officer for S.I.S.T.E.R.S. and is Co-President of First-Generation Dips.
 Annalise Kauffman, a Sophomore Government and International Studies double major from Lancaster, is a member of the Student-Athlete Leadership Council and runs for the Track and Field team.
 Junior Sarah Forkin, a Neuroscience major from Berks County, PA, serves as the president of Active Minds, is the Wellness Specialist for Alpha Delta Pi, and is also a First-Year Advising Mentor.
 Finally, Nicole Beckles, a senior from Los Angeles, is a Psychology and Sociology double major.